pandas-dev/pandas/doc/source/dsintro.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 ``Series`` acts very similarly to a ``ndarray``, and is a valid argument to most NumPy functions.
-However, things like slicing also slice the index.
+However, operations such as slicing will also slice the index.

 .. ipython :: python